van001/lesscode-fp/README.md

 # Overview

-In pure functional programming languages, you are either writing functions with **no** [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) (pure functions) or functions with side-effects (Monads).
+In pure functional programming languages, you are either writing functions with **no** [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) (pure functions) or functions with side-effects.
 Also in FP, you do not assign anything, you just compose functions to produce a desired outcome.

 Lesscode-fp, libarary is designed using functional programming principles :